 - All staff and volunteers must be mindful of specific requirements in relation to the use of technology including online behaviour and the taking and storing of images of children

-- The DSL is responsible for ensuring that all staff and volunteers have a meaningful awareness of a range of specific safeguarding issues as defined in paragraph 29 and Annex A of Keeping Children Safe in Education 2016.
-In particular, staff need to understand issues and risks in relation to radicalisation, extremism and the promotion of fundamental British values; child sexual exploitation; children who display sexually harmful or inappropriate behaviour including sexting; and so-called honour based violence including female genital mutilation and forced marriage.
+- The DSL is responsible for ensuring that all staff and volunteers have a meaningful awareness of a range of specific safeguarding issues as defined in part 1 and Annex A of Keeping Children Safe in Education 2018.
+In particular, staff need to understand issues and risks in relation to radicalisation, extremism and the promotion of fundamental British values; child sexual exploitation; children who display sexually harmful or inappropriate behaviour including sexting; and so-called honour-based violence including female genital mutilation and forced marriage.

 - Additional support is available from the Education Safeguarding Service at firstname.lastname@example.org or by phoning 01926 742525.